Judith Collins: Minister of Justice

 In December 2012, Collins revealed she had concerns about the robustness of a report authored by retired Canadian Supreme Court judge Ian Binnie, which recommended that David Bain should be paid compensation for the 13 years he spent in prison before being acquitted at retrial in 2009.
 The report had been presented to Collins on 31 August 2012, but the dispute only became public after Binnie threatened to release the report on his own.
 Collins had provided a copy of the report to the police and the Solicitor-General and ordered a peer review by former New Zealand High Court judge Robert Fisher, sending a "34-point list of issues attacking the case" along with her letter of instruction.
 She did not provide a copy of Binnie's report to Bain's legal team.
 This fact, combined with the circumstances around the peer review by Fisher, led to accusations from Bain's team and from Justice Binnie that Collins was not following an "even handed process".
 Collins subsequently released the reports publicly.
-A month later, Mr Bain filed a claim in the High Court seeking a review of Collins's actions.
+A month later, Bain filed a claim in the High Court seeking a review of Collins's actions.
 The claim alleged Collins breached natural justice and the Bill of Rights Act in her treatment of him and that she "acted in bad faith, abused her power, and acted in a biased, unreasonable and predetermined manner".